The Well (1951 film)

-The Well is a 1951 American drama film (Note: The film is often described as having elements of film noir.) directed by Leo C. Popkin and Russell Rouse and starring Richard Rober and Maidie Norman.
-It tackles the issue of racial tensions and collective behavior.
-Produced on a modest budget with a cast that included some unknown actors, it was nominated for two Academy Awards, including Best Original Screenplay and Best Film Editing.
+The Well is a 1951 American drama film directed by Leo C. Popkin and Russell Rouse and starring Richard Rober and Maidie Norman.
+It tackles the issues of racial tensions and collective behavior.
+Produced on a modest budget with a cast that includes some unknown actors, the film was nominated for two Academy Awards, including Best Original Screenplay and Best Film Editing.

 Plot

-The plot centers around the disappearance of Carolyn, a five-year-old black girl who falls into an abandoned, overgrown well while picking flowers on her way to school one morning.
-Her parents seek assistance from Sheriff Ben Kellogg (Richard Rober) to help find her.
-Carolyn's disappearance causes anger and confusion in the community, and various rumors quickly spread among the white and black populations when a white stranger, Claude Packard (Harry Morgan), is arrested on suspicion of having something to do with it.
+Five-year-old black girl Carolyn falls into an abandoned, overgrown well while picking flowers on her way to school.
+Her parents seek assistance from sheriff Ben Kellogg.
+Carolyn's disappearance causes anger and confusion in the community, and rumors quickly spread among both the white and black populations when white stranger Claude Packard is arrested on suspicion of involvement in Carolyn's disappearance.

-Claude, a mining engineer, is in town visiting his uncle, Sam Packard (Barry Kelley), a well-known local businessman, who attempts to use his influence to get his nephew out of police custody.
+A mining engineer named Claude is in town visiting his uncle Sam Packard, a well-known businessman, who attempts to use his influence to release his nephew from police custody.
 This inflames the racial tension further, and when Sam is accosted by Carolyn's relatives outside the police station, he suffers a heart attack, which is reported among the white population as a racial attack.
-Things quickly get out of hand as various gangs of black and white residents start attacking one another.
-The sheriff requests that the mayor order state assistance to put down the potentially serious disturbances and readies voluntary deputies to break up the growing white mob at Sam's warehouse.
+Tensions mount as various gangs of black and white residents begin attacking each other.
+The sheriff requests that the mayor order state assistance to quell the potentially serious disturbances and readies voluntary deputies to disperse the growing white mob at Sam's warehouse.

-Before events can spiral completely out of control, Carolyn is found alive in the well but can't be easily extracted.
-It takes the efforts of Sam's construction crew to sink a parallel shaft, and engineer Claude, to safely rescue her and return her to her family.
+Before events can spiral completely out of control, Carolyn is found alive in the well but cannot be easily extracted.
+It takes the efforts of Sam's construction crew to sink a parallel shaft and Claude's expertise to rescue her.